 Once the homeowner has the complete budget, he can pay for the system up front either with cash or financing.
 Or, it’s also possible to lease a system.
 In that scenario, the homeowner pays nothing to put solar panels on his home, but then pays the solar company a monthly fee based on the electricity the panels generate.
 Federal solar tax credits are available to homeowners who opt to purchase their systems.
 Some states also offer tax credits, while some utility companies offer rebates.
 All of these options can help reduce the cost of a solar system.
 And of course, reduced electricity bills help offset the cost of the system, as well.

 How long might it take a homeowner to get solar panels installed?

-Like many home improvement projects, the actual installation time is generally pretty quick.
+Like many home improvement projects, the actual solar panel installation time is generally pretty quick.
 It’s the design, permitting, etc. in the lead up that take time.
 Most arrays take only a matter of days to install on the home.
 Then, with a grid-connected array, you have to wait for approval from the utility company to actually commission (turn on) the system, and that time varies widely from days to weeks between utility companies.